ISSUE 07: BUILT WITH A VIEW

 What Was

+Back in the day, bridges in large cities weren’t only used as a means of thoroughfare, but in some notable cases, they actually served as the foundations of houses, markets, and shops.
 These were called merchant bridges and one of the most famous examples of such a bridge is the old London Bridge, yes the same one that fell down.
 Waking up to the sound of water flowing.
 That’s the idyllic version of having a house over the Thames.
 The reality might have been incredibly foul-smelling and dirty.
 At least back in the 17c.

 B